 Operating expenses are funded through rates, fees and charges, grants and subsidies and other income.
-Rating provides 60% of the Council's income, fees and charges another 15% and grants and subsidies 5%.
-The balance comes from Council's investment income 20%.
+Rating provides 60% of the Council's income, fees and charges another 15% and grants and subsidies 6%.
+The balance comes from investment income 7%, and ground and commercial lease income 12%.